At some point in time you’re probably going to hear “mixing in key”, or “harmonic mixing” get thrown around a lot.

 Harmonic Mixing Software Can be the Answer for Beginners

-This software program was developed over a period of ten years, undergoing independent testing that showed it’s literally the most accurate key detection program in the world.
-Most dedicated DJing software programs do feature a section that’s dedicated to harmonic mixing, but you’ll quickly realize that these programs don’t put much thought or effort into the harmonic mixing features, resulting in an inferior system.
+This software was developed over a period of ten years, undergoing independent testing that showed it’s literally the most accurate key detection program in the world.
+Most dedicated DJing software does feature a section that’s dedicated to mixing in key, but you’ll quickly realize that these programs don’t put much thought or effort into the harmonic mixing features, resulting in an inferior system.

 The Importance of Key Matching Mixes